lateralblast/modest.archived/README.md

 It also reduces the time to deploy servers and increases the consistency of installations.

-This script will provide the ability to install Solaris 2.6-10, Solaris 11, ESXi, and Linux all from one server and OS, consolidating and simplifying installation services.
+This script will provide the ability to install Solaris 2.6-10, Solaris 11, ESXi, and Linux (SuSE, Ubuntu, RedHat and Centos) all from one server and OS, consolidating and simplifying installation services.
 This can be hosted on a physical server or a VM.
 In particular it can be used with a laptop to provide installation services via a cross-over cable.
 This is expecially useful for resolving issues with servers and installing firmware.
 It can be used in combination with the firmware and patch repository script (goofball)